hamzabow/co/README.md

   - Gitmoji (Unicode or shortcode format)
   - Simple format

+## Prerequisites

+- Git installed and configured
+- An OpenAI API key (with access to GPT-4o)

 ## Installation

+You'll need Go (Golang) installed so that you can run the following command to install `co`:

 ```bash
 go install github.com/hamzabow/co@latest
 ```

-## Prerequisites

-- Git installed and configured
-- An OpenAI API key (with access to GPT-4o)
+Once installed, you can use `co` in any git repository.
+See the Usage section below for instructions.

 ## Setup